google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

-If you’re tired of rummaging around in your trendy hobo bag trying to find the ringing cell phone at the bottom, consider organizing your purse with a purse organizer.
+If you’re tired of rummaging around in your trendy bag trying to find that ringing cell phone at the bottom, consider organizing your purse with a purse organizer.

 According to the American Chiropractic Association, a handbag should weigh no more than 3 (three) pounds.
 They also recommend alternating the shoulder you carry your bag on throughout the day.